 Tom Crean, the legendary Kerryman and polar explorer and all-round nice guy was a complete animal lover.
 On his second polar expedition onboard Scott’s Terra Nova he smuggled on board his pet rabbit.
 The ship was already packed with 65 men, 34 dogs and 19 Siberian ponies and so this small bundle hopped aboard unbeknown to Scott and his crew.
 Crean found a comfortable spot for his rabbit to nest among the horse fodder.
 A month into the trip the rabbit gave birth to 17 babies.

 From Scott journals he wrote of Crean’s rabbit: “An event of Christmas was the production of a family by Crean’s rabbit.
 She gave birth to 17, it is said, and Crean has given away 22!
 I don’t know what will become of the parent or family; at present they are warm and snug enough, tucked away in the fodder under the forecastle.”

 Name: Hooper Vessel: U-20 Human counterpart: Commander Walter Schwieger

-Conditions on board a submarine are cramped enough without having a four-legged friend running around.
+Conditions onboard a submarine are cramped enough without having a four-legged friend running around.
 But that’s not what Walter Schwieger commander of the German submarine U-20 thought.
-He believed having dogs around were good for morale.
+He believed having dogs around was good for morale.